TANZANIA PUBLIC HEALTH BULLETTIN

 The Tanzania Public Health Bulletin (TPHB) is an official publication of the Ministry of Health (MoH) in Tanzania.
+The TPHB is licensed and registered as a bulletin by the government (print media, license No. 00000246, International Standard Serial Number (ISSN) 2665-0576).
 It complements the activities of the Ministry by providing timely, reliable, authoritative, accurate, objective, and useful public health information, including recommendations to the public and health professionals with a focus of promoting health and minimizing public health threats.
+Therefore, TPHB carries forward the government’s key public health messages.
+It acts as an accessible source of information that is easily referenced by media industry (bloggers, journalists), academics, researchers, health practitioners, professionals and the general public.
 All articles are subjected to peer-review and government vetting before publication.
 Therefore, the government is held responsible for the published information.
-The materials printed in TPHB are covered by copyright.

 Importance of TPHB